|

 Why is it cruel to have a cat declawed?

-Why does a cat "knead" a soft surface?
+Why does a cat "knead" a

 Why are cat's eyes special?